Schlenges/Bash-Scripts/readme.md

 # Useful Bash Scripts

-A collection of tiny bash scripts to make life easier ♡
+A collection of small bash scripts to make life easier ♡

 To make the scripts executable, run ```chmod +x <scriptname>```